thosgood/this-weeks-finds/markdown/151-200/week151.md

 Lots of well-known European physicists have studied the violin, and in the 19th century, Helmholtz showed that the bow excites a mode of the violin string that is quite unlike the sine waves we all know and love.
-In this \"Helmholtz waveform\", the string consists of two straight-line segments separated by a kink:
+In this "Helmholtz waveform", the string consists of two straight-line segments separated by a kink: